JHUDMC/Manual/CirculatingResourceManagement.md

 Kit Pics are visual inventories included with circulating items.
 They help patrons and staff identify individual components within a kit as they complete the checkout receipt.

 Kit pics should be included in kits that have:
-- Small, similar looking parts (e.g. Ronin RSII camera gimbal)
+- Small, similar looking parts (e.g. Ronin RS2 camera gimbal)
 - Parts with specialized names that are not immediately identifiable to a layperson. (rule of thumb: if your mom couldn't identify it without help, it should have a kit pic)

 Creating a kit pic: